Shafali Verma Shatters Records with Fastest Double-Century in Women's Test Cricket | Sports-Games

 - India

-Shafali Verma, the dashing Indian opener, has made history by smashing the fastest double-century in women's Test cricket.
-Verma's 205-run innings off 197 balls overshadowed the previous record held by Australia's Annabel Sutherland, who reached her double ton in 248 balls.
+In a groundbreaking display of batting prowess, India's dashing opener Shafali Verma has smashed the fastest double-century in the history of women's Test cricket.
+She surpassed the previous record held by Australia's Annabel Sutherland in a match against South Africa on Friday.

-At just 20, Verma has become only the second Indian woman, after former captain Mithali Raj, to score a double century in Test cricket.
-Raj's record, which stood for 22 years, was marked by a 214-run performance over 407 balls against England in 2022.
+Shafali, merely 20 years old, accomplished this milestone in just 194 balls, significantly bettering Sutherland's 248-ball double ton scored earlier this year.
+This impressive feat also makes Shafali the second Indian woman to score a double century in Test matches, following in the footsteps of former skipper Mithali Raj who scored 214 runs off 407 balls against England in 2002.

-Verma's aggressive knock, featuring 23 fours and eight sixes, included a memorable moment where she achieved her double century with consecutive sixes off South African bowler Delmi Tucker, followed by a single.
-She was eventually run out at 205.
-Complementing her performance, opening partner Smriti Mandhana scored an impressive 149 off 161 balls, helping to set a formidable 292-run partnership in just 52 overs.
-India is currently showing strong form against South Africa, scoring nearly a run per ball on the opening day.
+The young cricketer's aggressive innings included 23 boundaries and eight sixes, with her double-century being sealed through consecutive sixes off South African off-spinner Delmi Tucker.
+Her remarkable effort was complemented by her opening partner Smriti Mandhana, who scored a formidable 149 off 161 balls, contributing to a record opening partnership of 292 runs in just 52 overs.
+Shafali's performance has set a new benchmark in women's cricket.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)